Rouby/event-sourcing/README.md

 For basic examples on how to use this library see the [examples](./examples) directory.

-You can define your own event sourcing models by extending the `Model` class and implementing the `applyEvent` method or utilizing the `@applyEvent` decorator.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.